jflinter/talks/dwifft_bk_swift/dwifft.md

 )
 ```

+^ So, 2013 me is trying to figure this out, and 2013 me learns about Core Data?
+As it turns out, NSFetchedResultsControllerDelegate has a really nice API that lines up really well with UITableView.
+You get these callbacks when your object store changes, and they figure out the index paths for you.
-^ Turns out this function is perfectly matched up with the UITableView APIs!
-No problem, I thought - I'll just spin up a core data stack, dump new messages in there, and then retrieve them with my fetched results controller!
+^ That's awesome, I thought, in my infinite 23-year-old optimism - I'll just spin up a core data stack, dump new messages in there, and then retrieve them with my fetched results controller!
 (It's worth noting, this was my first time using Core Data.)

 ---

 ## "Now you have two problems"

 ^ So, a few thousand crashes later, I ended up pulling this code from the App Store in an emergency update, and just going back to calling reloadData when new messages came in.
-I wish I knew what the crash was today, but at the time it was basically "horrifying core data stacktrace", and I didn't have time to figure it out, and of course it was no big deal and none of this was worth the energy in the first place.
+I wish I knew what the crash was today - it was some kind of multithreading issue, I remember - but at the time it was basically "horrifying core data stacktrace", and I didn't have time to figure it out, and of course it was no big deal and none of this was worth the energy in the first place.

 ---

 # 2015
 ^ Fast forward to 2015.
-I'm on a plane from new york to SF, visiting my new job.
-I've been pretending that I know how to write Swift for about a year, and it's becoming increasingly difficult, so I decide that I'm just going to spend the flight looking up random algorithms on the internet and trying to implement them in a Swift playground.
-I know how to party when I fly.
+I'm on a plane from new york to SF, visiting my colleagues at my new job at Stripe.
+I've been pretending that I know Swift for about a year, and it's becoming increasingly obvious to my coworkers that I don't know what I'm doing, so I decide that I'm just going to spend the flight looking up random algorithms on the internet and trying to implement them in a Swift playground.
+Party flight.

 ---

-## Longest Common Subsequence
+# LCS
+### (Longest Common Subsequence)

-## SM**AR**T**P**H**ON**E
+## **SM**AR**T**P**H**ON**E**
-## H**ARPO**O**N**
+## **H**ARPO**O****N**

-^ So one of the algorithms I picked was called the Longest Common Subsequence problem.
+^ So one of the algorithms I picked was called the Longest Common Subsequence problem, or LCS for short.
 The problem states, given two sequences of values, find the longest not-necessarily-contiguous subsequence that they both share.
 So, for example, if our two inputs are SMARTPHONE and HARPOON, the longest common subsequence is ARPON.
 I spent way too long trying to come up with a decent word pair to use here.

 ---